undergrad-partner-school

 Non-Need Based

 15 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this school in 2021.
-Institutional help in the form of non-need-based scholarships or grants was given to 2 full-time freshmen.
+2 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $265,752 while the state aid is $130.
-The total amount of institutional scholarships and awards that were not based on financial need was $197,953.
+The total amount of non-need-based institutional scholarships/grants was $197,953.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $15,656 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Campus Life

 Not everything at Clarkson College is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about students' life at Clarkson College.
+Find out some info about campus life at Clarkson College.

 Student Organizations